-The SAR architecture of this part ensures that there are no pipeline delays.
+Figure 1.

-The AD7452 uses advanced design techniques to achieve very low power dissipation.
+on the falling edge of \overline{CS} ; the conversion is also initiated at this point.
+The SAR architecture of these parts ensures that there are no pipeline delays.
+The AD7440 and the AD7450A use advanced design techniques to achieve very low power dissipation at high throughput rates.